People Are Mocking Theresa May For Not Actually Saying Very Much During Sky News Interview

-Theresa May has appeared on the first episode of Sophie Ridge on Sunday to discuss, amongst other things, her plans for Brexit.
+Theresa May has appeared on the first episode of Sophy Ridge on Sunday to discuss, amongst other things, her plans for Brexit.

 While the Prime Minister delivered a lot of words, a number of commentators suggested they were somewhat lacking in substance.